avimehenwal/vue-gsheets/README.md

 ## How to use in components

-Add this module as a [mixin](https://vuejs.org/v2/guide/mixins.html) to the component which needs the data.
-Kindly update the `COLUMNS`, `sheetPageNumber` and `SHEETID` data values in component to correct values
+Add this module as a [mixin](https://vuejs.org/v2/guide/mixins.html) to the component or page which consumes data from published google sheet.
+Then update the `COLUMNS`, `sheetPageNumber` and `SHEETID` data values in component to correct values.

+Kindly refer this section [How to fetch SHEETID and sheetPageNumber from google sheet?](#how-to-fetch-sheetid-and-sheetpagenumber-from-google-sheet) to find out `SHEETID` and `sheetPageNumber` info from your google sheet.

 ```js
 <script>